Former NSA director explains why the spy agency will end a controversial surveillance technique

 What they decided to do, and this means giving up a bit of intelligence collection, they are going to stop using the “about” selector.
 The only thing you’re going to intercept is a communication to or from your target.
 In order to go the extra mile for American privacy, they are going to give up a bit of collecting that might have been useful.
 What this means is they were also getting a lot of information from a foreign selector mentioned in a body of email that wasn’t “us to us.”

-They are going to give up some coverage but it’s due diligence so as not to do the inadvertent collection of communication between two Americans.
+They are going to give up some coverage, but it’s due diligence so as not to do the inadvertent collection of communication between two Americans.

 And then they’re going to go back in the database and purge all the collection that was triggered by “about,” without regard to who the communicates were.